5 things private equity investors want out of the CFO

 1. CFO is the CEO’s right hand

 Strategic plans of midsize companies are developed according to market risks and opportunities in different product segments.
 These companies are in a state of perpetual growth with their CFOs looking forward through the windshield.
 What obstacles lie ahead?
 What could be their potential impact?
-CFO leverages predictive analytics to find that out, and advise the CEO about the ways to manage through the “bumps” or suggest alternative routes to avoid them.
+CFOs leverage predictive analytics to find that out, and advise the CEO about the ways to manage through the “bumps” or suggest alternative routes to avoid them.

 A private equity investor wants a CFO whom they will be comfortable sharing everything (from personal-professional struggles to strategic ideas.)
 CFOs are their enthusiastic champions and confidants, people who share certain ideals and values but think differently to provide an alternative perspective.